salarian/diffusion/README.md

 # Developer notes
 Don't forget to update the name of the project:
-- In README.md, replace {Project Name} with the correct name
+- In README.md, replace Diffusion with the correct name
 - In [environment.yml](environment.yml), replace `py_app_base` with the correct name
 - In [test.yml](.github/workflows/test.yml), replance `py_app_base` with the correct name
 - Fix the links for the github workflow badges on top of README.md